venetakoleva/SEIRSVBHSimulator/README.md

 Attribution notices are in [`NOTICE`](./NOTICE).

 ## How to cite
-If you use this software in academic work, please cite:
+If you use this software, please cite:

-Lastname, F., Second, S. (2025). *SEIRSVBH Simulator*.
+Koleva, Veneta, Hristov, Tsvetan.
+(2025). *SEIRSVBH Simulator*.
 DOI: 10.5281/zenodo.xxxxx

 ```bibtex
 @software{lastname2025seirsvbh,